-After-School Traffic Pattern
+Before-School and After-School Traffic Pattern

-To help you carefully and efficiently pick up your children after school, we have a different traffic pattern from 3:15 - 3:35pm daily.
+To help you carefully and efficiently drop off and pick up your children, we have a different traffic pattern from 8:30 - 8:50am and 3:15 - 3:35pm daily.
 Please see the diagram and instructions below.

-- You may still enter our campus from either the north (via Taylor Dr.) or south (via Coventry Dr.). - However, from 3:15 3:35pm ONLY, we will be using both lanes on the north (back of campus) side of our building as one-way traffic heading east coming from Taylor Drive, as is noted by the 2 red arrows on the map. - If you plan to pick your child up along the curb at one of our crosswalks, remain in the right lane.
-If you plan to park, or need to get to the front of the building, remain in the left lane. - In addition to our 3 crosswalk supervisors, we have 2 additional staff members at 2 locations (yellow stars on the map).
-Please be aware of these 2 locations and watch for signals from them. - Please be careful if you are approaching the school from the north on Taylor Drive.
-Although you do not normally have to stop at this location (star #1), we will be holding traffic at times to get cars off our campus. - From 3:15 3:35pm, traffic will not be exiting using the north lane on the north side of our building.
+- You may still enter our campus from either the north (via Taylor Dr.) or south (via Coventry Dr.). - However, from 8:30 8:50am and 3:15 3:35pm ONLY, both lanes on the north (back of campus) side of our building will function as one-way traffic heading east coming from Taylor Drive, as is noted by the 2 red arrows on the map. - If you plan to drop off or pick up your child along the curb near one of our crosswalks, remain in the right lane.
+If you plan to park, or need to get to the front of the building, remain in the left lane. - In addition to our 3 crosswalk supervisors, we have staff members and/or signage at 2 other locations, shown by the yellow stars on the map.
+Please be aware of these 2 locations and watch for guidance from them. - Please be careful if you are approaching the school from the north on Taylor Drive.
+Although you do not normally have to stop at this location (star #1), we will be holding traffic at times to get cars off our campus. - From 8:30 8:50am and 3:15 3:35pm, traffic will not be exiting using the north lane on the north side of our building.
 All traffic will exit from the driveway on the west side of the building (near the Jr. High).